CREATING OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 Weathering a rough road

-A freelance actor (or any aspiring creative entrepreneur) will often feel powerless- buffeted by chance and at the mercy of others more powerful and established, rejected by unsympathetic gate keepers or outplayed by entrenched insiders.
+A freelance actor (or any aspiring creative entrepreneur) will often feel powerless- at the mercy of others more powerful and established, rejected by unsympathetic gate keepers or outplayed by entrenched insiders.
 It’s easy to get down on yourself about seemingly “not getting anywhere” and the constant rejection and uncertainty you face.
 A sense of defeat or failure is easy to amplify unnecessarily, especially when you’re starting out.
 It’s hard not to take it personally!

 An acting career ebbs and flows, fast and slow, progress and setbacks.
 Training and experience can take years to payoff (if they pay off).
 It can be a slog!
 Staying positive and constructive in the face of all this can be a real challenge.

 If their mind were a road, they would be actively adding potholes rather than laying smooth asphalt.